-The Board of Trustees, under the stewardship of Dr. Simon N. Gicharu recognises that investment in science and technology is critical in producing graduates who are generators of knowledge that is utilizable in development of technologies required for socio-economic development.
+The Board of directors, under the stewardship of Prof. Simon N. Gicharu recognises that investment in science and technology is critical in producing graduates who are generators of knowledge that is utilizable in development of technologies required for socio-economic development.

 In pursuance of the university master plan and strategic plan, the University Management is committed to continuous expansion of academic resources such as teaching facilities, library facilities and human resource among others.

 The University Management will continue to aggressively implement the University 2008-2018 strategic plan priority development areas listed below: